7 Effective Solutions to Fix Windows 11 RDP Not Working

 What should we do when Windows 11 Remote Desktop not working?
 What are the reasons causing RDP not connecting?
 Here you can get possible reasons and useful solutions.

-Before diving into complex settings, ensure these three conditions are met:
+Before diving into complex settings, ensure these conditions are met to rule out 50% of common connection failures:

-- Check Windows Edition: Remote Desktop only works as a host on Windows 11 Pro or Enterprise.
-If the PC you want to connect to is running Windows 11 Home, RDP is natively disabled.
+• Check Windows Edition: RDP natively works as a host only on Windows 11 Pro or Enterprise.
+If the target PC runs Windows 11 Home, RDP is disabled by default.

-- Power Settings: The remote PC must be powered on and prevented from entering Sleep or Hibernate mode.
+• Power Settings: Ensure the remote PC is powered on and configured to never enter Sleep or Hibernate mode.

-- Network Connection: Ensure both devices are on the same network, or you have a functional VPN/Port Forwarding setup for over-the-internet connections.
+• Network Connectivity: Verify both devices are on the same local network, or that you have a functional VPN/Port Forwarding setup for external connections.

 Solution 1.
 Enable RDP & Adjust NLA Settings